cressie176/util-haven-projections/README.md

    export default array().required().min(1).of(ParkOpeningDatesSchema);
    ```

-1. Dry run the publish and check the output in the `modules` folder
+1. Dry run the publish and check the output in the `dist/packages` folder
    ```sh
    DEBUG=haven:* npm run publish:dry-run
    ```